HarryKodden/irods-ldap-sync/README.md

 ./etc/irods_start.sh
 ```

+## Gitpod

+This repository is fully prepared to operate on GitPod.
+You can launch the workspace on GitPod.
+During initialization of the workspace, docker is prepared as well.
+Both LDAP and iRODS containers are instantiated.
+When workspace is opened, you may directly execute command 'pytest' to see that everythings works as expected.

 ### Connect to existing LDAP / iRODS

 For connecting to existing instances, make sure you have administrator credentials and provide the credential in the **.env** file (see below)

 ### Execute !
-For a single pass execution you can either execute:
+For a single pass execution you can execute:

 ```
 pytest